ordina-jworks/ordina-jworks.github.io/_posts/2018-09-23-Inter-service-communication.md

 # Feign
 To understand the basics of inter-process communication, we need to look on what kind of interactions we can do.
-Feign helps us in this by making synchronous calls to other services.
 Feign, a declarative HTTP client by Netflix simplifies our way of interacting with other services.
 When we decide that it is time to decompose our modulith because of numerous reasons like: "Oh I am getting more load on this part of the service and it needs to scale."
 We will have to look for a REST client to handle our inter-process communication.